CS5008Fall2025/homework-speed-comparison-skakked/Report.md

    > Discuss the differences of an array and a linked list.
 When would you want to use one over the other?

    > An array stores elements in contiguous memory, which allows instant access by index in $O(1)$ time.
 However, inserting or deleting in the middle is costly because elements must be shifted to keep order.
 Arrays are efficient when the size is fixed or changes infrequently, and when random access or cache performance matters.
 A linked list stores elements as nodes connected by pointers.
 Each node can be anywhere in memory, and access is sequential, taking $O(n)$ time to reach a position.
 Insertions and deletions are efficient once the position is known since only pointers change.
 Linked lists are useful when frequent insertions or deletions occur, especially at the front, or when the total size is unknown.
-We use an array for fast lookups and predictable size, and a linked list for flexible, frequent modifications.
+We use an array for fast lookups and predictable size, and a linked list for flexible, frequent modifications.[7]